 The vast majority of tricolored blackbirds are currently found in California’s Central Valley.
 The organization devoted to the acquisition and dissemination of information on birds in the Central Valley is the Central Valley Bird Club.

 Members of the Central Valley Bird Club are dedicated to the study of the distribution, status, ecology and conservation of birds in California’s Central Valley.
 In 2004 the Central Valley Bird Club published a special edition of its Bulletin devoted to the Tricolored Blackbird.

-The 2017 Tricolored Blackbird Statewide Survey will be conducted over three days – April 7th through the 9th, 2017.
-In case of severe weather, the Survey will occur over the weekend of April 21st through the 23rd.
+The 2020 Tricolored Blackbird Statewide Survey will be conducted over three days – April 3rd through the 5th, 2020.
+In case of severe weather, the Survey will occur over the third weekend of April.
 This year’s statewide survey is especially important due to the recent steep decline in abundance of the species and because the results of this year’s survey will help the Department of Fish and Wildlife to assess the bird’s status and may play a large role in justifying the Department’s recommendation to the Fish and Game Commission on whether to list the species under the California Endangered Species Act.